salwad-basha-shaik/mlops-vcs-sep-demo-1/streamlit-and-flask_app/readme.md

 # Streamlit and Flask Demos

-This repository contains **Streamlit and Flask demos** to showcase configurations for different environments.
+This repository contains **Streamlit and Flask and FAST API demos** to showcase configurations for different environments.

 ---